We have listed the 19 best hikes in and around Sydney, from comfortable and scenic coastal walks, to exciting and adventurous bushwalks.

 The beauty of this walk is that you can park your car either at Rose Bay or Watsons Bay, and catch a ferry back to where you started.
 Ferry services run frequently between Watsons Bay and Rose Bay.

-Part of Rose Bay to Watsons Bay walk is the Hermitage Foreshore track, which runs from Bayview Hill Rd (just north of Rose Bay) to Nielsen Park in Vaucluse.
+Part of Rose Bay to Watsons Bay walk is the popular Hermitage Foreshore walking track, which runs between Bayview Hill Rd (just north of Rose Bay) and Nielsen Park in Vaucluse.